t18n/ionic-react-photo-gallery/readme.md

 # Ionic React Photo Gallery
 One codebase simple Photo Gallery app that runs on multiple platforms (Web, iOS, Android) using Ionic React

+## Features
+- Take a photo
+- Save photo to storage
+- Show a list of taken photo
+- Delete a photo from storage and gallery

 ## Prerequisite
 - Node installed
 - Yarn installed